NRI Income Tax & Compliance

 What is the Capital Gains Account Scheme (CGAS)?

-This scheme was introduced by the Government of India in 1988 under the Income Tax Act to help taxpayers concerned about capital gains save on their taxes.
+This scheme was introduced by the government of India in 1988 under the Income Tax Act to help the concerned taxpayers save on capital gains.
 Here's how CGAS works:

 A taxpayer who wants to sell an asset and claim a tax exemption under either Section 54 or 54F can use this account scheme.
 The taxpayer can deposit the money from selling the original assets into the CGAS account until they are looking to purchase or construct a new residential house.

-The Capital Gains Account works like a fixed deposit, providing the taxpayer with some extra time to realize capital gains from a new residential property.
+The Capital gains account works like a fixed deposit, providing the taxpayer with some extra time to realize the capital gains into a new residential property.
 The capital gains account should be opened with an authorized bank in India, and the amount deposited in such an account can only be used either to build or purchase a new house within a specific time frame.

 Benefits of Section 54F of the Income Tax Act?

-Section 54F brings in a lot of benefits for Indian residents and non-resident indian (NRIs) like:
+Section 54F brings in a lot of benefits for Indian residents and non-indian residents (NRIs) like:

-Aids in Saving Tax: Section 54F allows the concerned taxpayer to claim an exemption on long-term capital gains, resulting in avoiding taxes.
+Aids in Saving Tax: As the section 54F allows the concerned taxpayer to claim an exemption on long-term capital gains, which results in avoiding taxes.

-Facilitates Housing Investment: Since the tax exemption under this section is only granted when individuals invest their sale proceeds in a residential property, it provides support for both the individual and the housing sector.
+Facilitates Housing Investment: Since the tax exemption under this section is only granted when individuals invest their sale proceeds in a residential property, which results in support for the individual and the housing sector.

-Applies to a Varied Range of Assets: Unlike Section 54, Section 54F is not limited to the sale of residential property; instead, it encompasses other long-term capital assets, such as land, shares, and more.
+Applies to a Varied Range of Assets: Unlike section 54, section 54F is not just limited to the sale of residential property; instead, it includes other long-term capital assets, like land, shares, and more.

 Applicable to NRIs: Non-resident Indians (NRIs) can also claim the benefit under section 54F, given that the reinvestment is made in a residential property located in India.

-We at Savetaxs provide a varied range of tax services, including NRI income tax consultancy, ITR filing, repatriation, and more.
-We have a team of experts with over 30 years of combined experience, providing NRI tax planning to optimize the capital gain tax liability of each client, ensuring they receive every exemption possible.
+We at Savetax provide a varied range of tax services, including NRI income tax consultancy, ITR filing, repatriation, and more.
+We have a team of experts with over 30 years of combined experience providing NRIs with personalized NRI tax planning to optimize the capital gain tax liability of each client while ensuring they deserve every exemption possible.

 Savetaxs boasts a staggering client base of thousands of NRIs like you, being a beacon of the kind of services we offer.
 So, what's stopping you?
-We are available 24/7 across all time zones to provide our clients with the best possible long-term capital gain tax advice for NRIs.
+We are available 24/7 across all time zones to provide our clients with the best long-term capital gain tax for NRI advice possible.

 profile